grqphical/watchtower/README.md

 3. Add CLI options to control behaviour of server
    - Include control of network protocol
    - Include control of host address and port
+4. Add option for user to output matched packets to a file

 ## Install